 When I walked in, K. D. Sethna, a.k.a., Amal Kiran ("the clear ray") looked up from his cluttered desk and bid me welcome.
 Almost ninety, he still edits Mother India and has many other projects going as well.
 It was a hot morning in early August, 1993.
 Sparrows browsed in the open area of the small house three blocks from the Ashram of which Amal has been a part since he dropped out of an M.A. program many poems ago.
 Naturally, we talked poetry.
+Sonya Dyne, wrote to me that she would like to have on her shelf my collected works.
+It was her idea originally, and she was prepared to help them come out.
+From that time I started working and putting together whatever I had found, including the three or four books already out.
+The first was called The Secret Splendour, the name which I have chosen for the whole collection.
+The second one was Overhead Poetry, in which I collected those poems about which Sri Aurobindo had said that they had come from the overhead planes, the higher mind, the illumined mind, the intuition, with now and again a touch of the overmind, along with his comments describing in brief the work of each plane in poetry and comparing the various expressions.

 Gordon: Congratulations on the publication of your collected poems, Amal.
 I'm curious about the cover of the book.
-It shows two birds, a red one, perched on the branch of a tree, looking up at a larger golden bird, sitting on the topmost branch, with a halo around its head
+It shows two birds, a red one, perched on the branch of a tree, looking up at a larger golden bird, sitting on the topmost branch, with a halo around its head.